Rules for using a project bank account

 During the subcontract, the head contractor must:

-- provide copies of all payment instructions to the principal and relevant subcontractor within 3 business days of providing them to the financial institution
+- provide copies of all payment instruction information to the principal and relevant subcontractors as soon as practicable after the payment instruction is given to the financial institution

-- tell the principal about any changes to the subcontractor's information with 5 days of being notified using the S50 principal to be given information about subcontracts (PDF, 718KB)
+- tell the principal about any changes to a subcontractor's information with 5 days of being notified using the S50 principal to be given information about subcontracts (PDF, 718KB)

-- notify the QBCC, principal and subcontractor if a previously exempt project requires a PBA due to contract variations or amendment and establish the PBA within 20 business days of the agreed amendment or variation
+- notify the QBCC, principal and subcontractor if a previously exempt project requires a PBA (for example, due to a contract variation) and establish the PBA within 20 business days when it becomes required

 Costs and interest